You are here

 Watching English Television in France

 Streaming is an increasingly popular option for watching English films and television series.
 You may need to use a Virtual Private Network (VPN) based in the US or the UK to be able to access the shows you want.
 Plenty of websites offer this service for free; simply search something along the lines of "free US/UK VPN" to find one.
-At the time of writing (April 2016), the Hola plugin was a popular option, especially as it offered several VPN options (UK, US, and more).
-Tunnelbear is another option (paying) that is reported to work well on smartphones and tablets.
+As of 2018, the Hola plugin was a popular option, especially as it offered several VPN options (UK, US, and more).
+Tunnelbear is another option (required payment) that is reported to work well on smartphones and tablets.

 You can also purchase many television shows/access to certain television channels through iTunes.